nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 ### Erebus

 * Put Yukari & Akihiko on Heal/Support, Mitsuru on Full Assault
-* Keep shields up (Makarakarn has priority over Tetrakarn)
+* Keep shields up (Makarakarn > Tetrakarn)
-* TR, Mind Charge (if you have it), or use SP items on free turns
+* Thunder Reign, Mind Charge (if you have it), or use SP items on free turns
 * Swap everyone to Full Assault during Dark Embrace, Use Thunder Reign during this phase
 * Only reapply Makarakarn during Dark Embrace if someone misses, otherwise Erebus shouldn't even get his 2nd turn during Dark Embrace
 * Don't get crit lmao